Glubs9/python-ndfa-emulator/README.md

 to run the code run the python file ndfa.py . optionally if you include the argument d then it will output debugging information in the form [character]: [states after the character]
 the alphabet is stored in alphabet.txt

 for an example of a fully working program that will detect any string that has main in it in that order see the files included in the github.
+Also if you want an alphabet the code will accept rename alphabetaccept.txt to just alphabet.txt
 though the only file you need to create your own is ndfa.py.